| expand content | forums | advertise |

 http://localhost:55641/announce

 7. Add a comment to describe your torrent under Comment.
-This is optional and only helps for torrents in public trackers for people to identify the contents of the torrent
+This is optional and only helps for torrents in public trackers so that people can easily identify the contents of the torrent

-8. Check the boxes Start seeding and Private torrent.
-If you are going to upload this torrent in a public network for *anyone* to download (e.g. ISOHunt or MiniNova), do NOT check Private Torrent.
+8. Tick the boxes labeled Start seeding and Private torrent.
+If you are going to upload this torrent in a public network for *anyone* to download (e.g. ISOHunt or OpenBitTorrent), do NOT tick Private Torrent.

 It should now look something like this: